 Should mobile phone charging be a free public service?

-We all like something for free but what services do you deserve to get for free and what should you pay for?
+We all like something for free but what public services do we deserve to get for free and what should we pay for?
 If you are required to pay to use a toilet or to access WiFi in a public space, it can leave a bad feeling as the expectation is that these services should always be free.
 But what about public phone charging?
-Shouldn’t that be free too?
+Shouldn’t that be a free public service too?

 When ChargeBox launched in 2005 the original idea was that people would happily pay less than the price of a cup of coffee to charge their phone.
 For the first few years, ChargeBox operated as a pay-to-use service.
 It wasn’t until a major mall operator approached us in 2011 asking for a free-to-use service for their shoppers, that everything changed.